 The Group will focus on monitoring the run-off, which is now managed by RMSL as agent for Names whose liabilities are reinsured by Equitas.
-In addition, the Group has started to work towards completion of the second phase of the transaction to transfer Names' obligations to policyholders to another company.
-For this to be achieved, changes to FSMA 2000 are required.
-It is hoped that these changes will be implemented before the end of this calendar year.
-Once those changes have been implemented, the Transfer of Business will need to be approved by the High Court.
+In addition, the Group is working towards completion of the second phase of the transaction to transfer Names' obligations to policyholders to Equitas Insurance Limited a specially formed subsidiary company.
+The status of that second phase of the transaction is outlined on page 6 under "Phase 2".